HONGLK/MealPicker/Readme.txt

-This is Lunch Picker v1.0
+This is Meal Picker v1.0

 ------------------------------